rui314/mold/README.md

   the contents of a .got section.
 This is perhaps time-consuming, but this step is parallelizable.

-- Many linkers support incremental linking, but I think that's a hack to work around the slowness of regular linking.
-I want to focus on making the regular linking extremely fast.

 ## Compatibility

 - GNU ld, GNU gold and LLVM lld support essentially the same set of